waw3/make/docs/documentation.md

 * **Hide site footer**: Checking this option will hide the Footer on the blog/posts page.
 * **Show left sidebar**: Checking this option will add a sidebar on the left on the blog/posts page.
 * **Show right sidebar**: Checking this option will add a sidebar on the right on the blog/posts page.
-* **Featured Images**: Sets the style for displaying the featured image on the blog/posts page. *Post header* will display the image above the post title. *Thumbnail* will display the image using the thumbnail height (defaults to 150x150) below the post title and floated left in the content. *None* will cause the thumbnail to not be displayed.
+* **Featured Images**: Sets the style for displaying the featured image. _Post header_ will display the image above the post title. _Thumbnail_ will display the image using the thumbnail dimensions (defaults to 150x150) below the post title and floated left in the content. _None_ will cause the thumbnail to not be displayed.
-* **Post Date**: Sets the style for displaying the post data on the blog/posts page. *Absolute* will display the date according to the *Date Format* option in WordPress. *Relative* will display the day in human readable format indicating how long ago the post was published. *None* will hide the date.
+* **Post Date**: Sets the style for displaying the post date. _Absolute_ will display the date according to the _Date Format_ option in WordPress. _Relative_ will display the day in human readable format indicating how long ago the post was published. _None_ will hide the date.
-* **Post Author**: Sets the display style for the author byline. *With avatar* displays the byline with a circular gravatar. *Without avatar* display the byline without an avatar. *None* hides the author display.
+* **Post Author**: Sets the display style for the author byline. _With avatar_ displays a circular image next to the byline. _Without avatar_ displays only the byline. _None_ hides the author byline completely.
-* **Generate excerpts automatically**: By default, the post excerpt is displayed.
-By checking this option, the theme will automatically truncate your content when displayed on the blog/posts page.
+* **Generate excerpts automatically**: Checking this option will automatically generate an excerpt your content rather than displaying all of it.
 Note that only text will be displayed.
 Images, videos, audio, etc. will be removed if this option is checked.
-* **Show categories**: Checking this option will show the category list for the post.
+* **Show categories**: Checking this option will show a list of categories added to the post.
-* **Show tags**: Checking this option will show the tag list for the post.
+* **Show tags**: Checking this option will show a list of tags added to the post.

 ### Layout: Archives {#layout-archives}